ruiyan1995/Group-Activity-Recognition/README.md

 # Group-Activity-Recognition
-A novel Participation-Contributed Temporal Dynamic Model for Group Activity Recognition.
+Participation-Contributed Temporal Dynamic Model for Group Activity Recognition.

 This repository includes the code of PCTDM and some baselines such as HDTM[1], Wang[2], impelemented by Pytorch.
+We give a general DMS code framework for Group Activity Recognition task.
+You can apply new model or new dataset into this framework easily!
 In 2019, I will clear up the code again!
 For further information about me, you can go to my [homepage](https://ruiyan1995.github.io/)

+You can run it as following scripts: python GAR.py

+The general piplines of GAR:

+Preprocessing dataset

+To download VD and CAD;

+To track the persons in video by Dlib, which implemented in Preprocessing.py;

+Action Level (action recognition and extracting action features) To create a Piplines instance Action = Action_Level(dataset_root, dataset_name, 'trainval_action');
+For action recognition, you can run Action.trainval();
+For extracting action features, you can run Action.extract_feas(save_folder);

+Activity Level (action features aggregation and activity recognition)

 Pealse cite the following paper: